Generic Name: vortioxetine (VOR tye OX e teen)

 Vortioxetine side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, hyperactive (mentally or physically), more depressed, or have thoughts about suicide or hurting yourself.

 Call your doctor at once if you have:

 racing thoughts, decreased need for sleep, unusual risk-taking behavior, feelings of extreme happiness or sadness, being more talkative than usual;

-easy bruising, unusual bleeding (nose, mouth, vagina, or rectum), coughing up blood;
+easy bruising, unusual bleeding, coughing up blood; or

-low levels of sodium in the body (may be more likely in older adults)--headache, confusion, slurred speech, severe weakness, memory problems, hallucinations, loss of coordination, feeling unsteady.
+low sodium level (may be more likely to occur in older adults--confusion, memory problems, hallucinations, slurred speech, severe weakness, feeling unsteady.

 Common side effects may include: